Python Loops Guide: for vs while with Best Practices

 Avoiding Infinite Loops

 Be sure your loop variables move toward the exit condition.
-Without updating count
+Without updating count, the example above would loop forever.
+Common safeguards include:

 Clearly modify loop variables within the loop